flexibeast/guides/dbus-on-void.md

 > A *session bus* relates to a particular user login session, and is used by
 > processes wishing to communicate with each other within that session.

+Some software expects to be able to use a D-Bus *system* bus to communicate with other parts of the system; other software expects to be able to use a D-Bus *session* bus to communicate with certain parts of a user login session.
+Some software doesn't require either.
+Thus, whether or not you need to enable a system bus and/or a session bus is dependent on the software you use.

-On Void, the system bus is provided by the `dbus` service.
-Session buses are started by your Desktop Environment (DE), or can be started with `dbus-run-session`,which is [preferred](https://github.com/void-linux/void-docs/pull/263/files#r426368717) to `dbus-start`.
+On Void, the system bus is provided by the `dbus` service; as it is a system bus, and not a session bus, it does not set the `DBUS_SESSION_BUS_ADDRESS` variable.

+Session buses are started by your Desktop Environment (DE), or can be started with `dbus-run-session`, which is [preferred](https://github.com/void-linux/void-docs/pull/263/files#r426368717) to `dbus-start`.
 Both `dbus-run-session` and `dbus-start` set the `DBUS_SESSION_BUS_ADDRESS` environment variable.
 However, only `dbus-start`